11 min read

 Design, Display, and Features

-Am I the only one who finds the Magic8 Pro’s design a bit…bland?
+Am I the only one who finds the design of the Honor Magic8 Pro a bit…bland?

-Or, maybe I am just used to the eccentric designs of the many phones I have reviewed this year, some that feature transparent backs with camera modules that look like a mutated spider, or eye searingly bold colors with a dual-tone cutout for the vapor chamber for some reason.
+Or, maybe I am just used to the eccentric designs of the many phones I have reviewed this year, some that feature transparent backs with camera modules that look like a mutated spider, or eye searingly bold colours with a dual-tone cutout for the vapor chamber for some reason.
+So the Sunrise Gold and Sky Cyan which I recieved for review, look a bit basic and understated in comparison.

-So, yeah, the Honor Magic8 Pro does look a bit basic in comparison.
-Honor has gone for a classic slab look - simple, clean, and admittedly boringly functional.
+Honor has gone for a classic slab look with the Magic 8 Pro - simple, clean, and admittedly boringly functional.
 It’s not changed much from the Magic7 Pro, so I understand that they want to keep it in the “family”.
 It’s just that it doesn’t have a ‘flagship look’ to its design, like say the Magic V5 did, which certainly looked and felt like the price it commanded.

 It’s not a bad design by any means, but it is heavy - top heavy.
 At 219g, although not the lightest around, it’s not that much heavier than my daily driver, the iPhone 17 Pro, but I felt uncomfortable using the phone throughout.
 There are two factors to this - the top heaviness almost certainly comes from the bulging camera module at the back that makes it a little ungainly in the hands.